 This project explores the spontaneous, self-recorded talk of adolescent British girls from different socio-cultural backgrounds, including girls from a prestigious private school, the British Bangladeshi community and the East End in London.
-The project explores a range of questions on the basis of the girls’ conversations about friends, friendships, boys, parents, music, drugs, school, sex, (arranged) marriage and social class:
+The project explores the girls’ conversations about friends, friendships, boys, parents, music, drugs, school, sex, (arranged) marriage and social class.

 Conference or Workshop Item

 Pichler, Pia.
 2021. '“I got a daughter now man it’s clean man”: heteroglossic and intersectional constructions of fatherhood in the spontaneous talk of a group of young southeast London men'.
 In: International Gender and Language Association Conference (IGALA 11).
 Queen Mary, University of London, United Kingdom 22 - 24 June 2021.